magcq/first_project/README.md

 ## Data sources and AI methods
-The training data would come from pdf files or web pages provided by the project manager.
+The training data would come from pdf files or web pages provided by the user, the project manager.
 The document to be rated for relevancy could be a pdf or url to an article from a third party or could also be created by the project manager.

 ## Challenges

-What does your project _not_ solve?
-Soem thought needs to be given to the dynamic nature of the words that are used to describe subjects - new terms emerge.
-How can that be addressed to esnure that emerging terminology is included in the relvance assessment.
+Some thought needs to be given to the dynamic nature of the words that are used to describe subjects - new terms emerge.
+How can that be addressed to ensure that emerging terminology is included in the relvancy assessment.

 ## What next?
 This could grow by use of the AI tool along with a web search to find the most relevant information sources for a work-project.